-- Complete all paperwork required through military service and/or the VA at least 8 weeks prior to the start of the term (the VA may take 8 weeks to process paperwork). - Submit VA eligibility paperwork, Guard and Reservist tuition assistance/tuition waiver authorizations to NHTI's school certifying official (SCO). - Be sure to make payment arrangements for semester charges not covered by military benefit by the semester due date.
-Tuition is due two weeks prior to the start of the semester.
+- Complete all paperwork required through military service and/or the VA at least 8 weeks prior to the start of the term (the VA may take 8 weeks to process paperwork). - Submit VA eligibility paperwork (COE, NOBE), Military Semester Worksheet, Guard and Reservist tuition assistance/tuition waiver authorizations to NHTI's school certifying official (SCO) in the Registrar's Office. - Make payment arrangements for semester charges not covered by military benefits by the semester due date.
+Tuition is due 2 weeks prior to the start of the semester.

 In accordance with the Veterans Benefits and Transition Act of 2018, students receiving GI Bill® and VR&E (Chapter 33 and Chapter 31 beneficiaries) are considered in good financial standing once the student provides a certificate of eligibility (COE) or valid VAF 28-1905 to the SCO and establishes an approved payment arrangement for any tuition and fees (not covered by their GI Bill® and VR&E benefit) by the tuition due date each semester.
 If a student's eligibility for GI Bill® and VR&E should change during the semester, the student is responsible for making payment arrangements for any balance that may be due as a result of the change.

-The institution will not impose a penalty or require the beneficiary to borrow additional funds to cover tuition and fees due to late payments from the VA.
+The college will not impose a penalty or require the beneficiary to borrow additional funds to cover tuition and fees due to late payments from the VA.
 The college allows up to 90 days from the date the beneficiary provides a COE or valid VAF 28-1905 form to receive payment from the military.
-During this time, the beneficiary should not experience any interruption in educational services, such as being withdrawn from their course for non-payment.
+During this time, the beneficiary should not experience interruption in educational services, such as being withdrawn from their course for non-payment.